 Justin DiAngelo

-Associate Professor and Program Chair, Biochemistry and Molecular Biology
+Professor and Program Chair, Biochemistry and Molecular Biology

 Luerssen Science Building, 212E

-Dr. Justin DiAngelo serves as an associate professor and the program chair of the Biochemistry and Molecular Biology program at Penn State Berks.
-Dr. DiAngelo teaches lecture and laboratory courses in biochemistry, cell and molecular biology, genetics, and immunology.
+Dr. Justin DiAngelo serves as a professor and the program chair of the Biochemistry and Molecular Biology program at Penn State Berks.
+Dr. DiAngelo teaches lecture and laboratory courses in biochemistry, cell and molecular biology, genetics, and immunology and runs a research laboratory studying the genetic control of metabolism using the fruit fly, Drosophila melanogaster.

 • Ph.D., Cell and Molecular Biology, University of Pennsylvania